dsb-norge/terraform-azurerm-consumption-budget-monitoring/README.md

-# Terraform module for budget consuption monitoring in Azure
+# Terraform module for budget consumption monitoring in Azure

 Terraform module to create consumption budget with alerting in Azure.